Abdullah9340/Geese-Migration/README.md

-A student housing website that web scrapes listing off multiple websites as well as stores a database for listings specfic to our site.
-Currently working on hosting the website, adding images to each listing and adding more websites to scrape off.
+A student housing website that web-scrapes listings off a variety of other websites.
+These listings are then stored into a locally hosted MySQL database to be used on our front-end.
+Currently working on hosting the website, adding images to each listing, and creating additional web-scrappers for other websites.